AdaCore/spark2014/language_design/source/globalparam.rst

 Dependency Aspects
 ------------------

 Dependency aspects define a dependency relation for a procedure subprogram which may be given in the ``aspect_specification`` of the subprogram.
-The dependency relation is used in information flow analysis.  **To Do** say a little more here?
+The dependency relation is used in information flow analysis.

+.. todo:: Need to extend this description some more.

 Syntax of a Dependency Aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^